Society-of-Thought Review¶

 Society-of-thought is a review mode that uses specialist personas — each with a unique cognitive strategy and behavioral rules — to review code from genuinely different perspectives.
 Instead of running the same review prompt through multiple models, a panel of specialists independently analyzes the code, then a synthesis step merges their findings into a single prioritized report.

-Two Integration Points¶
+Three Integration Points¶

 | Workflow | Calling Skill | Config Source | Post-Synthesis Flow |